oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing.md

 If a ROLIE feed exists, each signature file MUST be listed in it as described in requirement 15.

+At all times, signatures MUST remain valid for a minimum of 30 days and ideally for at least 90 days.
+When executing CSAF document signatures, the signing party SHOULD adhere to or surpass the prevailing best practices and recommendations regarding key length.
+Tools SHOULD treat the violation of the rules given in the first sentence as:

+* warning if the signature is only valid for 90 days or less at the time of the verification,
+* error, which MAY be ignored by the user per option, if the signature is only valid for 30 days or less at the time of the verification and
+* error if the signature is expired at the time of the verification.

 ### Requirement 20: Public OpenPGP Key

 The public part of the OpenPGP key used to sign the CSAF documents MUST be available.